maximelafarie/maximelafarie/README.md

-How do you check if a webpage is HTML5?
-Try it out on Internet Explorer 🤡
+3 SQL statements walk into a NoSQL bar.
+Soon, they walk out They couldn't find a table. 🤡